-Nigel Mumford was born and educated in England.
-He served for six and a half years in Her Majesty’s Royal Marine Commandos; his last two years as a Marine were spent as a drill instructor at the Commando Training School.
-In 1980, he came to America and set up a picture framing business in Connecticut.
+Nigel has been involved in the Healing Ministry for over 28 years.
 His conviction to pray for healing came in 1989 when his sister, Julie Sheldon, a ballet dancer with the Royal Ballet in London, was healed by God through the late Canon Jim Glennon.
 Julie had a very dramatic healing from Dystonia.
 Being a witness to her healing has had a profound effect on Nigel’s life.

 In 2007, Nigel created WELCOME HOME INITIATIVE® services; a program of healing for veterans.
 This program invites men and women of our Armed Forces (from all wars), who have served in combat, to come free of charge and be “welcomed home”.
 His focus is on healing for post-traumatic stress and moral injury.